robin-raymond/zax.io/functions.md

 ### Declare and immediately call functions

-Anonymous functions can be called immediately upon construction by proceeding the closing curly brace (`}`) with an open bracket (`(`), arguments and a close bracket (`)`).
+Anonymous functions can be called immediately upon construction by proceeding a closing curly brace (`}`) with an open bracket (`(`), arguments and a close bracket (`)`).
 Once the function's declaration completes the function is executed.
 Anonymous functions using the discard operator (`#`) do not need to use the `final` keyword as the function is implicitly final since no value captures the function pointer.

 Each of the functions below is executed after declaration: